 Highlights of 2022 Skateboarding Street and Park World Championships

-Gabriela Mazetto of Brazil competes during the women's street finals at the 2022 Skateboarding Street and Park World Championships in Sharjah, the United Arab Emirates (UAE), Feb.
-5, 2023.
+Mao Jiasi of China competes during the women's park open qualifiers at the 2022 Skateboarding Street and Park World Championships in Sharjah, the United Arab Emirates (UAE), Feb.
+8, 2023.
 (Xinhua/Wang Dongzhen)

-Gabriela Mazetto of Brazil competes during the women's street finals at the 2022 Skateboarding Street and Park World Championships in Sharjah, the United Arab Emirates (UAE), Feb.
-5, 2023.
+Li Yujuan of China competes during the women's park open qualifiers at the 2022 Skateboarding Street and Park World Championships in Sharjah, the United Arab Emirates (UAE), Feb.
+8, 2023.
 (Xinhua/Wang Dongzhen)

-Nakayama Funa of Japan competes during the women's street finals at the 2022 Skateboarding Street and Park World Championships in Sharjah, the United Arab Emirates (UAE), Feb.
-5, 2023.
+Li Yujuan of China competes during the women's park open qualifiers at the 2022 Skateboarding Street and Park World Championships in Sharjah, the United Arab Emirates (UAE), Feb.
+8, 2023.
 (Xinhua/Wang Dongzhen)

-Nakayama Funa of Japan competes during the women's street finals at the 2022 Skateboarding Street and Park World Championships in Sharjah, the United Arab Emirates (UAE), Feb.
-5, 2023.
+Mao Jiasi of China competes during the women's park open qualifiers at the 2022 Skateboarding Street and Park World Championships in Sharjah, the United Arab Emirates (UAE), Feb.
+8, 2023.
 (Xinhua/Wang Dongzhen)

-Pamela Rosa of Brazil competes during the women's street finals at the 2022 Skateboarding Street and Park World Championships in Sharjah, the United Arab Emirates (UAE), Feb.
-5, 2023.
+Zhang Hongfei of China competes during the women's park open qualifiers at the 2022 Skateboarding Street and Park World Championships in Sharjah, the United Arab Emirates (UAE), Feb.
+8, 2023.
 (Xinhua/Wang Dongzhen)

+Zhang Hongfei of China competes during the women's park open qualifiers at the 2022 Skateboarding Street and Park World Championships in Sharjah, the United Arab Emirates (UAE), Feb.
+8, 2023.
+(Xinhua/Wang Dongzhen)

+Mao Jiasi of China competes during the women's park open qualifiers at the 2022 Skateboarding Street and Park World Championships in Sharjah, the United Arab Emirates (UAE), Feb.
+8, 2023.
+(Xinhua/Wang Dongzhen)

-Akama Rizu of Japan competes during the women's street finals at the 2022 Skateboarding Street and Park World Championships in Sharjah, the United Arab Emirates (UAE), Feb.
-5, 2023.
+Shi Jiangmei of China competes during the women's park open qualifiers at the 2022 Skateboarding Street and Park World Championships in Sharjah, the United Arab Emirates (UAE), Feb.
+8, 2023.
 (Xinhua/Wang Dongzhen)

 Photos